Changes to Colorado DUI Laws Coming January 1

 Drivers who have refused to submit to a chemical test of their blood or breath may apply for early reinstatement with interlock after they have served two months of the revocation.
 If a license is revoked for a refusal and the person is subsequently convicted criminally out of the same occurrence, the action, revocation or suspension will run concurrent meaning at the same time as the Department of Motor Vehicle’s revocation.
 The total period of revocation shall not exceed the longer of two periods.

 Although these reinstatement laws do not go into effect until January 1, 2014, the Department of Motor Vehicles (DMV) may allow drivers who are currently under revocation for alcohol-related offenses to reinstate early under the new legislation.
 Drivers who are currently under revocation for a second or subsequent offense and are serving a minimum of a one-year revocation may be allowed to reinstate early on January 1, 2014 if they have served at least one month of revocation at that time.
 Drivers who are currently under revocation for a refusal may be allowed to reinstate early on January 1, 2014 if they have served at least two months of the revocation at that time.

 If you have been charged with a DUI and need representation, The Bussey Law Firm may be able to help.
-For a free consultation please contact The Bussey Law Firm at (719) 475-2555.
+For a free consultation please call (719) 475-2555.